 Busses $74 - I caught Viazul busses everywhere

 Wifi Cards $4 - you have to pay $1/hour to connect to wifi hotspots

 Toilet $2 - many roadside toilet stops will charge you $1 to use their facilities - this price doesn't even include toilet paper!

 Are Cuban People Friendly?

 Culturally, Cuban people are friendly, passionate and diverse.
 Much of Cuban people's daily lives happen in the streets where they gather to hang out.
 Although many people are very poor, they will often smile and greet you in the street.
 Many people in the tourist industry speak English.
 However, it is worthwhile if you try to learn at least a little Spanish.
 I found it difficult to communicate with the host families I stayed with as they only spoke Spanish.

-Safety & Travelling as a Solo Female
+Is Travelling in Cuba Safe as a Solo Female?

 Source: Smart Traveller

 I felt extremely safe as a solo female traveller the entire time I was travelling in Cuba.
 However, I did find that I received quite a bit of attention (and even a marriage proposal!) from the men in Cuba.
 However, the extent of this attention was limited to them blowing kisses or calling out.
 While this was annoying, I didn't feel harmed or in danger at any point.